201005-reston-bigdata/training-code/week1/review-questions.md

 A variable initialized with the `val` keyword will be *immutable*.
 A variable with `var` will be *mutable*.

 - Why do we make use of programming paradigms like Functional Programming and Object Oriented Programming?

 - What are the 4 pillars of OOP: Abstraction, Encapsulation, Inheritance, Polymorphism? (a bit on each)

+Abstraction is the act of hiding complexity from the end-user, by providing a front-end interface for the user to interact with the object or program, without having to know the details of what is going behind the scenes.

+Encapsulation

 - What are classes?
 Objects?
 - What is the significance of the Object class in Scala?
 - What does it mean that functions are first class citizens in Scala?